Appalanaidu7330/Adavance_Statistics/README.md

 *Higher MSE means the model is performing poorly because the errors between actual and predicted values are large.

-6.Mean Squared Error (MSE)
+6.Root Mean Squared Error (RMSE)
-MSE is the average of the squared differences between the actual values and the predicted values.
-It quantifies how far off the predictions are from the true values.
-Interpretation of RMSE:
+RMSE is simply the square root of the MSE.
+It is often preferred over MSE because it has the same unit of measurement as the original data, making it easier to interpret.

 *RMSE is a measure of the average magnitude of the error.
 It’s more interpretable because it brings the error back to the original scale of the data (e.g., meters, dollars, etc.).